Serer people: Last Serer kings

-The Serer kingdoms
+Serer kingdoms

 Serer kingdoms included the Kingdom of Sine and the Kingdom of Saloum.
-In addition to these twin Serer kingdoms, the Serers also ruled in the Wolof kingdoms such as Jolof, Waalo, Cayor and Baol.
-The Kingdom of Baol was originally an old Serer Kingdom ruled by the Serer paternal dynasties such as Joof family, the Njie family, etc. and the Wagadou maternal dynasty prior to the Battle of Danki in 1549.
-The Faal (var: Fall) paternal dynasty of Cayor and Baol that ruled after 1549 following the Battle of Danki were originally Black Moors (Naari Kajoor).
+In addition to these twin Serer kingdoms, the Serer ruled in the Wolof kingdoms, such as Jolof, Waalo (through the Joos Maternal Dynasty), Cayor and Baol.
+The Kingdom of Baol was originally an old Serer Kingdom ruled by the Serer paternal dynasties, such as the Joof family, the Njie family, etc. and the Wagadou maternal dynasty prior to the Battle of Danki in 1549.

+The Faal (var: Fall) paternal dynasty of Cayor (who ruled using the title Damel) and Baol that ruled after 1549 following the Battle of Danki were originally Black Moors patrilineally (Naari Kajoor) or Serer according to Professor Cheikh Anta Diop, along with their adopted title Damel.
+Although the surname Faal is not typically regarded as a Serer surname, there are Serers surnamed Faal/Fall, and the maternal grandmother of Damel-Teigne Amari Ngoneh Sobel Faal, Lingeer Sobel Joof (mother of Ngoneh Sobel Njie, Amari's own mother) was a Serer, and a descendants of Maad Ndaah Njemeh Joof, the medieval King of Laah, Baol.
+For more on that, see the Joof family.
 Prior to the Faal dynasty of Cayor and Baol, these two kingdoms were ruled by the Serer people with the patrilineages "Joof" or Diouf, Faye and Njie, and the maternal lineage of Wagadou – members of the royal families from the Ghana Empire (proper "Wagadou Empire") who married into the Serer aristocracy.

-All the kings that ruled Serer Kingdoms had Serer surnames, with the exception of the Mboge and Faal paternal dynasties whose reigns are very recent and they did not provide many kings.
+All the kings that ruled Serer Kingdoms had Serer surnames, with the exception of the Mboge and Faal paternal dynasties whose reigns are very recent.
+They did not provide many kings.